Humans Can Catch Disease and Parasites From Infected Pest Animals

 Birds and Their Droppings Can Carry Over 60 Transmissible Diseases

-Bird infestations can prove more of a hazard than most people realize, as many carry more than 60 transmissible diseases*.
+Bird infestations can prove more of a hazard than most people realize, as many carry more than 60 transmissible diseases* - this list continues to grow and is not exhaustive of all possible risks posed by pest animals.

 Allergic Alveolitus occurs when humans inhale particles of bird dander in the air.
 Also known as "Pigeon Lung Disease," this affects the alveoli if the lungs, decreasing the lungs' ability to function & making it difficult to breathe.